When it comes to your dog's nutrition, water is even more important than protein, fat, carbohydrates, vitamins, and

 Symptoms of dehydration include:

 Lift the skin on the back between your dog's shoulders.
 It should sink back to its normal place right away.

 Gently press on your dog's gums until the pressure creates a light spot.
 The normal color should come back right away when you remove your finger.
 Also the gums should feel slick and moist.

-If you think your dog might be dehydrated, take him to the vet right away.
+If you think your dog might be dehydrated, take them to the vet right away.

 Prevent Diarrhea in Your Dog